Without this vital information, equity release could end up as a nightmare for you and your family!

 The short answer is YES!

-In the past, equity release was not regulated, and there were many dubious lenders taking advantage of older folks.
+In the past, equity release was not regulated, and many dubious lenders took advantage of older folks.

 Luckily, the Equity Release Council now regulates this product.
 Ensuring that you, the client, is sufficiently protected.